Focusing on Divorce Representation & Mediation

 Every divorce falls under one of two categories: uncontested or contested.
 In an uncontested divorce, the parties have agreed to all terms without condition.
 A contested divorce is the result of spouses who are unable, or unwilling, to reach an agreement on at least one issue related to the dissolution of their marriage.
 If the time has come to end your marriage, you must decide which course you will choose.
 While this decision must ultimately be the choice of both parties, you can talk with your spouse to learn his or her position.
 Sharon Johnson strongly recommends that you first consult with an experienced family law attorney to discuss your legal options, your rights and responsibilities in your divorce case.
 This better enables you to then discuss the case with your spouse.
 Remember, a party who is informed will likely not commit to a resolution that he or she will later learn was not in their best interests.
 Oftentimes, once a final judgment has been entered by the court it is unlikely or impossible to change the terms of that agreement.

-Particularly in cases where minor children are involved, a divorce can have long-lasting and harmful effects.
+Particularly in cases where minor children are involved, dissolution of a marriage can have long-lasting and harmful effects.
 A mature parent’s goal should be to preserve communication and a working relationship with the other parent instead of resorting to behaviors that cause drama, deceit, and devastation.
 The children will suffer most from their parents’ unfortunate choices.
 Remember, you both want the best for your children.

 Be better prepared for your divorce by consulting with Sharon Johnson prior to making final decisions.
 Preparation is very often the key to a successful dissolution process.